-The built environment is currently responsible for 40% of the global energy-related greenhouse gas (GHG) emissions.
+The built environment is responsible for almost 40% of the global energy and process-related CO2 emissions.
 To meet the Paris Agreement and limit global warming to 1.5°C, we need to reach net-zero emissions across all activities in the building and construction system.

-To achieve this goal, alignment and collaboration between all companies of the building and construction system is crucial.
+To achieve this, alignment and collaboration between all companies of the building and construction system is crucial.

 This report proposes a new framework that can be used as a common language for carbon emissions, by all actors of the built environment.

 The framework enables each user to identify the best emissions-reduction strategies for their part of the value chain and allows the stakeholders to make informed decisions based on clear and transparent information.